textadventures/quest/docs/scripts/request.md

 request(UpdateLocation, "The Kitchen")
 ```

 The `request` script command is really a throw-back to the original Quest 5.0 interface, which, while it did use HTML, was not a fully-fledged browser.
 As of 5.3, the interface is a version of Chrome embedded in the software, and all interaction between the game world and the interface is done with JavaScript.
-Since then `request` has become increasingly obsolete, and it is recommended that wherever possible, an alternative is used (even where the alternative uses `request` behind the scenes).
+Since then `request` has become increasingly obsolete, and it is recommended that the alternative is used.
+It is just possible `request` will be taken out of Quest at some date.

 Valid request names and parameters (and alternatives):